itsbeesfan/study-recommender/README.md

 It really is very useful to have a lot of resources in the same page.

 ## FEATURES
-Might add some more features later, like specific YouTube channels for the topic/subject, but for now, we have papers and YouTube videos.
+Might add some more features later, like specific YouTube channels for the topic/subject, but for now, we have papers, YouTube videos and books.

 Please refresh the page when changing your research topic/class/query.
 ## THANKS AND GETTING STARTED